writing about us

 Never describe any of us in terms of blood quantum ie “part-Aboriginal” or “half-caste” as these are steeped in a history of racial genocide and trauma.
 Referring to our Old People, Trukanini and William Lanne, as “the last of…” is also deeply offensive.

-Larapuna (Bay of Fires) - ‘Eddystone Point’ is the most northern point of Larapuna
+Larapuna/Bay of Fires (note: ‘Eddystone Point’ is the most northern point of Larapuna)

-We don’t yet know the place name for Launceston, so just use the introduced name when talking about the city/area.
+We don’t yet know the original place name for the area where the city of Launceston today stands, so just use the introduced name when talking about the city for now.

-wukalina Walk takes place on Trulwulway (or Troolwoolway) Country, which is the traditional homeland of many First Nations people living in Lutruwita.
+wukalina Walk takes place on Trawlwoolway Country, which is the traditional homeland of many First Nations people of Lutruwita.

 Resources